-How to Use Nano, the Command Line Text Editor in Linux
+How to Use Nano, the Linux Command Line Text Editor

-When working on the command line quite often you will need to create or edit text files.
-Two of the most powerful and popular used command line editors are Vim and Emacs.
+When working on the command line, quite often you will need to create or edit text files.
+Two of the most powerful and popular command-line editors are Vim and Emacs.
 Both of them have a steep learning curve that can be intimidating to new users.
 For those who need a simple editor, there is nano.

 GNU nano is an easy to use command line text editor for Unix and Linux operating systems.
 It includes all the basic functionality you’d expect from a regular text editor, like syntax highlighting, multiple buffers, search and replace with regular expression support, spellchecking, UTF-8 encoding, and more.

-In this guide, we will cover the basics of using the nano editor including how to create and open a file, edit a file, save a file, search and replace text, cut and paste text, and more.
+In this guide, explain the basic usage of the nano editor, including how to create and open a file, edit a file, save a file, search and replace text, cut and paste text, and more.